Skip to main content

 The Three Factors That Actually Matter

-After reviewing clinical literature and testing blankets ourselves, the three variables that determine whether a weighted blanket helps with anxiety are weight, temperature regulation, and weight distribution.
+After reviewing clinical literature, manufacturer specifications, construction patterns, and user-review themes, the three variables that matter most are weight, temperature regulation, and weight distribution.
 Everything else is secondary.

 1. Weight: The 10% Rule and When to Break It